 /*

-It was designed so that current does not flow through the coils
+It is designed so that no current flows through the coils when the

-The VLWS (Voltage Level When Stopped) is to keep the lines HIGH
+The constant VLWS (Voltage Level When Stopped) defines whether all four

 Written in 2024 by raphik